nvpro-samples/nvpro_core/nvh/README.md

 ### class **nvh::ShaderFileManager**

 The **ShaderFileManager** class is meant to be derived from to create the actual api-specific shader/program managers.

 The **ShaderFileManager** provides a system to find/load shader files.
 It also allows resolving #include instructions in HLSL/GLSL source files.
 Such includes can be registered before pointing to strings in memory.

+If m_handleIncludePasting is true, then `#include`s are replaced by the include file contents (recursively) before presenting the loaded shader source code to the caller.
+Otherwise, the include file loader is still available but `#include`s are left unchanged.

-Furthermore it handles injecting prepended strings (typically used for #defines) after the #version statement of GLSL files.
+Furthermore it handles injecting prepended strings (typically used for #defines) after the #version statement of GLSL files, regardless of m_handleIncludePasting's value.

 ## trangeallocator.hpp